Data Breach Compensation Examples – What Could You Claim?

 As such, examples of how a data breach can happen as a result of human error can include:

 - An organisation may fail to use BCC (blind carbon copy) when sending out an email, exposing your email address to any other recipients.
+Such an error can potentially occur in virtually any industry, such as a magistrates’ court, for instance.

 - A letter containing your personal information being sent to the wrong postal address by an organisation, despite having your correct home address on file.